Duomo Cathedral of Milan Tickets

 Galleria Vittorio Emanuele II

 This is a historic shopping gallery with beautiful architecture.
-It has fancy shops and cafes where you can relax and enjoy the view…
+It has fancy shops and cafes where you can buy and enjoy the view…

 La Scala